omnyway-labs/re-frame-template/README.md

 7. Locally test that your profile works, `lein new re-frame <app-name> +<profile-name>`
 8. Add your profile to [create-templates](https://github.com/day8/re-frame-template/blob/master/create-templates.sh) and run the script to make sure the other profiles didn't break.

+Build a deployable jar of this template:

+    $ clojure -A:jar

+Install it locally:

+    $ clojure -A:install

+Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables:

+    $ clojure -A:deploy

 ## License

+The MIT License (MIT)

+Copyright © 2020 Robert J. Berger

+Based on the work of the following from [day8](https://github.com/day8/re-frame-template):

 ```
 The MIT License (MIT)